AdamNowotny/jasmine-signals/README.markdown

 -------------
 It's possible to use 'jasmine-signals' as an AMD (Asynchronous Module Definition) module.

-'jasmine-signals' depends on JS-Signals, so first define 'signals' path:
+`jasmine-signals` depends on JS-Signals, so first define `signals` path:

 ```js
 require.config({